Cloaked9000/frnetlib/README.md

 #include <HttpRequest.h>
 #include <HttpResponse.h>

-//Connect to the website
+//Connect to the website example.com on port 80, with a 10 second connection timeout fr::TcpSocket socket;
-fr::TcpSocket socket;
-if(socket.connect("example.com", "80") != fr::Socket::Success)
+if(socket.connect("example.com", "80", std::chrono::seconds(10)) != fr::Socket::Success)
 {
     //Failed to connect to site
 }